How to Choose an MCP App Framework in 2026 (April 2026)

 A good framework gets you from zero to working app in under a minute:

-This creates a project with TypeScript, React, Vite, and the MCP server pre-configured.
-Resource components go in src/resources/, simulation files go in tests/simulations/, and the build system knows how to find them.
+This creates a project with TypeScript, React, Vite, and the MCP server pre-configured. sunpeak uses convention-over-configuration: resource components go in src/resources/, tool handlers in src/tools/, simulation files in tests/simulations/, and the build system discovers them automatically.

 6. Deployment Tooling